 All generators produce some noise – typically a buzzing noise – in their motors, which carries out through the exhaust pipe.
 The biggest bang for your buck is figuring out the best way to decrease the sound from the exhaust.

 A great metric for determining how loud a generator is is by using THD.
 This stands for total harmonic distortion and we’ve created a helpful guide to show our 3 favorite low thd generators.

 Sound is not linear, but logarithmic – meaning a 10 decibel decrease in sound, is perceived to be a 50% reduction!
 Good for us, the small steps we take to reduce sound will make a world of a difference!

 Below are the most effective ways to reduce noise on your portable generator with estimated impact:

-- Buy the best quiet generator you can find (here are some examples) – High noise reduction
+- Buy a quiet generator – High noise reduction

-- Build a generator sound box – High noise reduction
+- Build a generator quiet box – High noise reduction

-- Add / modify a muffler on your generator – High noise reduction
+- Add a muffler to your generator – High noise reduction

 - Water absorption – High noise reduction